Bredon cohomological finiteness conditions for generalisations of Thompson's groups: Abstract

 \section{Abstract}

 We define a family of groups that generalises Thompson's groups $T$ and $G,$ and also those of Higman, Stein and Brin.
 For groups in this family we describe centralisers of finite subgroups and show, that for a given finite subgroup $Q$, there are finitely many conjugacy classes of finite subgroups isomorphic to $Q$.
-We use this to show that whenever defined, the $T$ versions of these groups have a slightly weaker property, quasi-$\underline\FFF_\infty$, to that of a group possessing a finite type model for the classifying space for proper actions $\eg$ if and only if they posses finite type models for the ordinary classifying space.
-We also generalise some well-known properties of ordinary cohomology to Bredon cohomology.
+We consider a slightly weaker property, quasi-$\underline\FFF_\infty$, to that of a group possessing a finite type model for the classifying space for proper actions $\eg,$ and give criteria for the T versions of our groups to be of type quasi-$\underline\FFF_\infty.$ We also generalise some well-known properties of ordinary cohomology to Bredon cohomology.